WA Seattle WA Zone Forecast

 Including the cities of Port Townsend and Port Ludlow

+in thunderstorms.
 Highs in the 60s.
-South wind 10 to 15 mph becoming west in the
+Southeast wind 10 to 20 mph

 .THURSDAY...Partly sunny.
 A chance of showers in the afternoon.